 Smart Router encrypts all confidential data (such as credit card details) before sending it back to our secure vault for storage and processing.
 The vault complies with the highest-level security specified by the Payment Card Industry Data Security Standard (PCI DSS).
 See the security declaration on our main website for full details of our standards and encryption methods.

-To check your compliance with PCI DSS in your own app code, you must follow the appropriate Self-assessment questionnaire (SAQ).
+To check your compliance with PCI DSS in your own app code, you must follow the appropriate self-assessment questionnaire (SAQ).

 Since 2016, the European Union has enforced Payment Services Directive 2.
-Among other requirements, this legislation forces PSPs to use strong customer authentication (SCA), which is basically multi-factor authentication that helps to improve security for electronic payments.
+Among other requirements, this legislation forces PSPs to use strong customer authentication (SCA), a multi-factor authentication that helps improve security for electronic payments.
 SCA is usually implemented according to a protocol called 3-D Secure 2 (3DS2), which specifies when a transaction carries enough risk to require extra authentication.
 SCA is required for payments in and out of the EU, the European Economic Area, and the United Kingdom, where PSD2 is enforced by the Financial Conduct Authority.

 The good news is that Smart Router is fully compliant with PSD2, SCA and 3DS2 without any extra effort from you while developing your app.